jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 Last updated: September.
 2017

 ## The 2.0 FEATURE SET
 - **New display MLT service or method**.
-SDL1.2 will be eventually lost as SDL2 is made default on all distros.
+SDL1.2 will be eventually lost as SDL2 is made default on all distros.This is part of the solution for several issues. #309 #329
 - **Performance review and needed fixes** This needs some investigation and it needs to be made sure that the new display method is as performant as possible.
-- **Context sensitive Timeline tool cursor** This was originally part of non-features list of the design, but it seems that users prefer this, and we will look for a way to incoporate this with current design.
+- **Context sensitive Timeline tool cursor** This was originally part of non-features list of the design, but it seems that users prefer this, and we will look for a way to incoporate this with current design. #424
 - **Autofollow compositors** Compositors will be made to follow their origin clips automatically if user so chooses.
 - **Automatic Timeline Rendering** The only way to provide smooth playback in all circumstances is to do some form of timeline rendering.
 There are some ideas here that will be attempted, but cannot be quaranteed to work beforehand.
+- **Proxy Editing** should have all important improvements. #398
-- **Audio scratching** on timeline.
+- **Audio scratching** on timeline. #95
-- **Dedicated masking/keying/full affine tool and/or new MLT services** to close related functionality gaps.
+- **Dedicated masking/keying/full affine tool and/or new MLT services** to close related functionality gaps. #372
-- **Binary packaging** At least one of Appimage, Snap, Flatpack.
+- **Binary packaging** At least one of Appimage, Snap, Flatpack. #453
 - **Translations workflow update** These need the easiest, most moders workflows available.
 - **Website update** Some existing features are missing, add *Contributing* text.